kalebh5/windows-server-active-directory-lab/README.md

 ### Task Execution

-A scheduled task was configured to execute under the `domainUser01` account on the domain-connected system.
+A scheduled task was configured to execute under the `domainUser01` account on `KH-SP26-S25-S2` and its execution was verified.

 ### Remote Task Verification

-The scheduled task was verified on the remote system and confirmed to be running under the expected domain account.
+The scheduled task was verified on the remote `S2` system and confirmed to be running under the expected domain account.

 ### PowerShell-Scripted Task

-A `displayDateMessage` task was created to demonstrate scheduled execution of a PowerShell-based action.
+A `displayDateMessage` task was created using a PowerShell-based action.
+The task was configured with a defined trigger and action to automate execution.

 ### Task Registration and Execution

-The PowerShell-based task was registered in the Task Scheduler library and its execution was verified.
+The PowerShell-based task was verified as registered in the Task Scheduler library and its execution was confirmed.